Education in the Era of AI with the Captain Missing

 Achieving a new masterpiece at the level of the Mona Lisa or reaching the intellectual heights of Aristotle is an elusive goal for the masses, but probably attainable for a privileged few with access to a learned master or educator and the opportunity to discover their potential and committed to investing in nurturing the intellectual capital.

-If yes, the affirmation would only serve to uphold existing power structures in society, where the elites and privileged few are the active participants in shaping the grand scheme of things, while the rest of the people are relegated to the role of mere spectators.
+If the answer is ‘yes’ to the former, this affirmation would only serve to uphold existing power structures in society, where the elites and privileged few are the active participants in shaping the grand scheme of things, while the rest of the people are relegated to the role of mere spectators

 Not a surprise.
 Education has always been designed to prioritize certain groups.
 Ancient Greeks believed that rational and philosophical learning was only for those who would run the state, while in the Renaissance, higher education was reserved for elites.
 In modern times, education is ostensibly open to all, but it is often controlled, with manufactured thoughts and a disregard for critical thinking.